Macreti/deploy-web-site-in-vm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is designed to make developers and operational staff understand how to deploy an application or website in a real-world situation.
+This project is designed to make developers and operationals staff understand how to deploy an application or website in a real-world situation.
 The mounted virtual environment is similar to the servers typically used, whether on classic hosts or cloud solutions such as an ec2 on AWS.

 <p align="right">(<a href="#top">back to top</a>)</p>